poojanagrawal/mesalabs-day1/lab1/bonus_tasks/README.md

 ## 2. Batch Running MESA (Sequentially)

-The batch run system allows you to explore how different physical parameters (like overshooting) affect stellar evolution by automating the creation and execution of multiple MESA models.
+The batch run system allows you to explore how different physical parameters (like overshooting) affect stellar evolution by automating the creation and execution of multiple MESA models, avoiding tedious manual editing of the inlist parameters.

 ### Directory Structure